nasa/fprime/docs/UsersGuide/cmake/Customization.md

 is used when the system does not depend on the files produced (directly) but may need a link dependency, and `add_custom_command` is used when the system needs access to the output files.

-Alternativley, `ExternalProject_Add` can be used if the external library requires download, version control, and building steps.
+Alternatively, `ExternalProject_Add` can be used if the external library requires download, version control, and building steps.

 **Supporting Documentation:**